 Insurance also varies based on whether your van is a DIY or professional conversion:

-• DIY Conversions: These are harder to insure because insurers may question the quality or safety of non-standard modifications.
+- DIY Conversions: These are harder to insure because insurers may question the quality or safety of non-standard modifications.
 You’ll need detailed documentation, like receipts, invoices, and photos, to prove the value of your work.
-Some insurers, like Progressive, cover DIY conversions, but others may not.
+Some insurers, such as Progressive, cover DIY conversions, while others may not.

-• Professional Conversions: Vans built by companies like Outside Van or Storyteller Overland are easier to insure.
-They come with professional documentation and warranties, making it simpler to establish value.
+- Professional Conversions: Vans built by companies like Outside Van or Storyteller Overland are easier to insure.
+They come with professional documentation and warranties, making it more straightforward to establish value.
 Insurers like Roamly or Foremost often prefer these builds.

 How to Insure Your Van for Living

 Getting the right insurance for your van involves a few key steps.
-Here’s how to ensure your van is properly covered:
+Here’s how to ensure your van is covered correctly:

 Step 1: Retitle Your Van as an RV

 In many states, reclassifying your van as a Class B recreational vehicle can make it easier to get RV insurance.
-This process varies by state, so check with your local DMV.
-For example, in California, you can use Form REG 256A (California DMV) to retitle your van.
-Retitling may also lower premiums in some cases, though not all insurers, like Progressive, require it.
+This process varies by state, so please check with your local Department of Motor Vehicles (DMV).
+For example, in California, you can use Form REG 256A (California Department of Motor Vehicles) to retitle your vehicle.
+Retitling may also lower premiums in some cases, although not all insurers, such as Progressive, require it.

 Step 2: Find a Specialty Insurance Provider